cooscoos/Hoive/README.md

 ## To do
 ### Bugcheck and tidy up

+- make the chips in hand display a bit nicer, labelled subsections for different animals
 - play test
 - does pillbug sumoing need a bee check for either party?
 - make code nicer